-4. Discussion and Conclusions
+4. Discussion and conclusions

-In the numerical simulations of Section 2, figure 6 was declared the main result because it allowed to predict distance to breaking in dimensionless terms: number of wavelengths to breaking $N = x{break}/\lambda$ as a function of wave steepness and wind forcing, where x{break} is the dimensional distance.
-Examination of its laboratory analogue was moved to this Section as its appicability to field conditions will also be discussed.
+In the numerical simulations of § 2, figure 3 was the main result because it allowed us to predict the distance to breaking in dimensionless terms: number of wavelengths to breaking $N = x{break}/\lambda$ as a function of wave steepness and wind forcing, where x{break} is the dimensional distance.
+Examination of its laboratory analogue was moved to this section as its applicability to field conditions will also be discussed.

-The laboratory dependence of the distance-to-breaking on IMS was obtained and parameterised in Babanin et al. (2007a).
-Respective figure of Babanin et al. (2007a) is reproduced with modifications as figure 23a here.
-Number N is plotted versus IMS for three different initial frequencies of IMF = 1.6Hz (circles), IMF = 1.8Hz (crosses) and IMF = 2.0Hz (pluses).
+The laboratory dependence of the distance-to-breaking on IMS was obtained and parameterized in Babanin et~al.~(2007b).
+The relevant figure 5(a) of Babanin et~al.~(2007b) is reproduced with modifications as figure 16(a) here.
+Number N is plotted versus IMS for three different initial frequencies of IMF = 1.6 Hz (circles), IMF = 1.8 Hz (crosses) and IMF = 2.0 Hz (pluses).
 All the measurements shown are conducted without wind.

-In accordance with the numerical simulations, for each wavelength an increase of its initial steepness resulted in the breaking occuring closer to wavemaker.
-In dimensionless terms, this dependence was parameterised as follows:
+In accordance with the numerical simulations, for each wavelength an increase of its initial steepness resulted in the breaking occurring closer to wavemaker.
+In dimensionless terms, this dependence was parameterized as follows:

-$$N = -11 \cdot atanh(5.5(\epsilon - 0.26)) + 23 \text{ for } 0.08 \leqslant \epsilon \leqslant 0.44.$$ (4.1)
+$$N = -11 \arctan(5.5(\epsilon - 0.26)) + 23 \text{ for } 0.08 \le \epsilon \le 0.44.$$ (4.1)

 Consistent, with the model results, the formula imposes two threshold values of IMS.
 For $\epsilon > 0.44$, the wave breaks immediately (compared to $\epsilon = 0.3$ for the model) and if $\epsilon < 0.08$ the wave, in the absence of wind forcing, will never break (compared to $\epsilon = 0.1$ for the model).

-In the figure, two points (squares) are shown which were derived from figures 1 and 2 of Melville (1982) for comparison.
-The two measurements were conducted by Melville (1982) for initially uniform wave trains, their initial steepness and approximate dimensionless distance to breaking is known.
-Although recorded independently under different
+In the figure, two points (squares) are also shown which were derived from figures 1 and 2 of Melville (1982) for comparison.